-However, with careful planning – and some household items we often take for granted, your trip can be greatly enhanced.
+However, as the following cycling tour survival guide shows with careful planning – and some household items we often take for granted, your DIY cycling tour can be greatly enhanced.
+Eat Sleep Cycle founder Brian shares his words of wisdom.

 Here is a list of things you should always pack before heading away on a cycling holiday…and why